Cycling 101 – Beginners’ Guide to Recreational Cycling

 The following are the 2 of the most important things you can do while riding.

-- Know the rules of the road.
-This allows you to stay in control, be predictable, and understand what is happening around you.
+- Knowing the rules of the road allows you to stay in control, be predictable, and understand what is happening around you

-- Know the correct hand signals.
-Giving the appropriate hand signals in time for drivers and other riders to see them will help you stay safe and predictable.
+- Know the bike hand signals.
+Giving the appropriate bike hand signals when cycling in time for drivers and other riders to see them will help you stay safe and predictable

-Before you set off, be prepared with the know-how and right equipment to lock your bike and prevent situations where your bike is vulnerable to theft.
+Before you set off, be prepared with the know-how and proper equipment to lock your bike and prevent situations where your bike is vulnerable to theft.
 Read more – Bike Security

 Related – Best Bike Locks